Fundamental issues concerning Israel and the Church

 What happens then?
-Jesus said that when He returns He will reward believers according to their works (Mat 16.27).
+Jesus said that when He meets believers in the air He will reward them according to their works (Mat 16:27).
 Believers who have used their talents for the kingdom will be rewarded (Mat 25.20-23).
 And this is the time of the “marriage supper of the Lamb”, when the true church – the bride of Christ – is united with her husband – Christ (Rev 19.1-10).

 Recall that Jesus said no one knows the day or hour when He returns (Mat 24.36, 25.13).
 But He did give us signs so that ‘watchers’ would know He is “at the doors” (Mat 24.33).
 One of these signs concerns the in-gathering of the true church – a concept rarely mentioned in Christian circles.
 In the light of end time prophecy, a time is soon coming when the church will be ‘complete’ and the so-called ‘church age’ ends.
 Jesus implied that many will not have made a decision to follow Him before He returns.
 He Himself will ‘shut the door’ and many will be locked out of the kingdom of God at this point in time (Lk 13.25-28).
 The apostle Paul refers to the same concept.
 Speaking to the church, Paul said: